This article is about Banking and Finance

 - The date of maturity/completion of the policy.

 - Any other pre-determined date at periodic intervals, if part of the agreement.

 - The untimely death of the beneficiary, in which case the payment is made towards the nominees of the policyholder by the insurer.

-India’s Life Insurance sector has approximately 360 million policyholders.
+India’s insurance industry outlook of 2020 underlines the fact that the Life Insurance sector has approximately 360 million policyholders.
 In recent times the Indian life insurance market was valued at INR 4,185 Billion.
 Thanks to the uplifting rural conditions in the country, life insurance is projected to experience a compound annual growth rate (CAGR) of about 11.6% up until 2023.
 India ranks among the top 10 countries (out of 88) in regards to the global life insurance sector.
 Life insurance is expected to account for 35% of India’s savings by 2020.